arkivanov/Decompose/docs/component/back-button.md

 `Child Stack` can automatically navigate back when the back button is pressed.
 All you need to do is to supply the `handleBackButton=true` argument when you initialize the `ChildStack`.
 Please see the [Child Stack](/Decompose/navigation/stack/overview/) documentation page for more information.

-Similarly, `Child Overlay` can automatically dismiss the child component when the back button is pressed. see the [Child Overlay](/Decompose/navigation/overlay/overview/) documentation page for more information.
+Similarly, `Child Slot` can automatically dismiss the child component when the back button is pressed. see the [Child Slot](/Decompose/navigation/slot/overview/) documentation page for more information.

 ## Manual back button handling